 You will work with one faculty mentor each semester in a focused pursuit of your individual writing goals.
 Each residency, you will have ample opportunity to meet and get to know the faculty, and your own preferences will be carefully considered.
 Although we cannot guarantee you will receive your top choice every semester, rest assured that pairing you with the mentor who can best meet your goals and needs is our top priority.

-In one-on-one conferences with your Mentor during the course of the residency, you will create a Study Plan.
-Four times during the semester, you will submit a packet of your original writing, critical work as appropriate for each term, and a detailed cover letter.
-The Study Plan grows out of a mutual agreement between you and your Mentor of what will most benefit your goals as a writer; it will map out your individual goals for writing, reading, and critical development for the coming sixteen-week semester.
-Each semester’s project is developed with regard to an overall goal of shaping a sequential plan of study leading to the completion of the degree requirements.
+In one-on-one conferences with your mentor during the course of the residency, you will create an individualized study plan that not only takes into account program requirements, but also allows you and your mentor to address your own goals and interests.
+Four times during the semester, you will submit a packet of your original writing and critical work, as appropriate for each term, and a detailed cover letter.
+The study plan is a starting point, comprising a mutual agreement between you and your mentor of what will most benefit your goals and needs as a writer, and it may be adjusted over time, as you and your mentor communicate throughout the semester.

-Students are assigned to workshop categories of Prose (including Adult Fiction, Young Adult Fiction, and Creative Nonfiction), Poetry, or Playwriting.
-We run multiple workshop groups in these categories simultaneously, each containing the same small group of students and moderated by 2 faculty members who are rotated each workshop session.
-In addition, periodic Special Topic Workshops will gather two or more small workshop groups together.
+Students are assigned to workshop categories of Prose (including Fiction, Creative Nonfiction, Young Adult), Poetry, or Stage & Screen (Playwriting and Screenwriting).
+We run multiple workshop groups in these categories simultaneously, each containing the same small group of students and moderated by one or two faculty members who are rotated each workshop session.